Gas cook stoves are much worse for the environment than previously thought, new study shows

 Cities ban gas stoves

-Many communities have bans on gas stove use in future new construction that will take effect in future years, including New York City and the Bay Area cities of San Francisco, Oakland, San Jose, and Berkeley.
+Many communities have in future new construction that will take effect in future years, including New York City and the Bay Area cities of San Francisco, Oakland, San Jose, and Berkeley.
 The gas industry has pushed back against these bans, saying that gas appliances perform better.

 “People can already choose electric appliances if they want,” said Frank Maisano, a Washington policy and public relations expert who represents gas and appliance interests.
 “People just like gas appliances because they perform better, especially in colder climates.”